ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-edge.md

 {{site.data.keyword.attribute-definition-list}}

-# Edge gateway cluster
+# Gateway cluster
 {: #cr-orderinginstance-edge}

  An edge gateway is required.
 You can bring your own gateway appliance or choose from one of the following.

- * Edge gateway cluster with Juniper® vSRX
+ * Gateway cluster with Juniper® vSRX
- * Edge gateway cluster with FortiGate® Virtual Appliance
+ * Gateway cluster with FortiGate® Virtual Appliance
  * FortiGate Security Appliance

- The edge gateway cluster is deployed in the same data center as the consolidated cluster.
+ The gateway cluster is deployed in the same data center as the consolidated cluster.

-The edge gateway cluster is available for all firewall appliances except for **FortiGate Security Appliance**.
+The gateway cluster is available for all firewall appliances except for **FortiGate Security Appliance**.

-The data center of the consolidated cluster must be available for edge gateway cluster deployment.
-Edge gateway cluster deployment is not supported for **Dallas 09**.
+The data center of the consolidated cluster must be available for gateway cluster deployment.
+Gateway cluster deployment is not supported for **Dallas 09**.
 {: note}

 ## Cluster name
 {: #cr-orderinginstance-edge-cluster-name}

-By default, the edge gateway cluster name is set to **_instance name_-edge**.
+By default, the gateway cluster name is set to **_instance name_-edge**.

 {{site.data.content.orderinginstance-cluster-name-list}}